-Code Working Group Chair, Angus Dale-Jones, says they had been waiting for report back to Parliament by the Select Committee so that any changes in the proposed legislation could flow through into the draft Code.
+Code Working Group Chair, Angus Dale-Jones, says his CWG colleagues had been waiting for the report back to Parliament by the Select Committee so that any changes in the proposed legislation could flow through into the draft Code.

 Significant changes to FSLAB that the CWG welcomed (stemming from its own suggestions and from other parties) included:

 - Broadening the application of the Code to those who give advice rather than just the moment in time that advice is given

 “…we think that’s really inspirational and good for the financial advice sector to see itself as, and aspire to be, a profession,” said Dale-Jones.